- ✓ BY SEEDS AND SPRINGS

 • Grade EMB - This is an English selection, has the following characteristics: the height of the bush is not higher than 1,8 meters, characterized by large wide leaves.
 This variety boasts abundant fruiting for two months.
 The berries are large, juicy and tasty.

-• Grade Rekst - a variety with low bushes, characterized by independent shoots, abundantly strewn with large berries of a very good taste.
-It boasts a high yield - from 5 to 10 kg from the bush.
+• Grade Rekst - a variety with low bushes, characterized by independent shoots, abundantly covered with large berries of a very good taste.
+It boasts a high yield - from 5 to 10 kg per bush.

 Crown.
 The homeland of this variety is Switzerland.
 It is characterized by an even lower height than the previous varieties, reaches a height of 1,5 meters, but can boast of its spreadingness.
 Berries do not fall and hold tightly on branches.
 This variety cannot boast a high yield - on average it gives about 3 kg per bush, the berries are of medium size.